AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingDeepPlayTimeMaximizationModel.md

-# Creating Play Time Maximization Model
+# Creating Deep Play Time Maximization Model

 For this tutorial, we need multiple things to build our model, this includes: